-RV slideouts can be a problem area if not properly maintained.
+RV slideouts can be a problem area if not properly maintained which is why this should be on everyone’s RV maintenence checklist.
 Being ready to leave only to have your slides stuck out is not something you want to deal with.
 One way to keep your slides working well is proper RV maintenance.

 Joel and I stay most places monthly and each time we pack up at the end of a stay he lubricates the slide mechanism.
 The consensus is lubricating your slides least monthly is the way to go.
 Not everyone does it this often, but it definitely doesn’t hurt.

 Lubricating your slides seals with rubber conditioner is something that can be done as needed.
 We got brand new seals on our RV when we got it almost 3 years ago and haven’t needed to do this yet.
 However, it is important to continue to inspect the seals.
 If there is a problem, you can catch it early and hopefully fix things before you get a huge water leak.

 Monitor for Leaks/Water Damage to Prevent More Costly RV Maintenance or Repairs